pegros/PEG_LIST/README.md

 Author: [Pierre-Emmanuel Gros](https://github.com/pegros)
 Date: Oct.
 2021

-This package contains a set of LWC components built as contributions/examples for ongoing Advisory assignments by [Pierre-Emmanuel Gros](https://github.com/pegros) in 2021, porting in LWC and optimising (for end-user performances and easier configuration mutualisation among page layouts) some components previously available in a former Aura component package (known as **PEG Components** not available on GitHub).
+This package contains a set of LWC components built as contributions/examples for former & ongoing Advisory assignments by [Pierre-Emmanuel Gros](https://github.com/pegros), porting in LWC and optimising (for end-user performances and easier configuration mutualisation among page layouts) some components previously available in a former Aura component package (known as **PEG Components** not available on GitHub).

 * * *